 There are three designated disabled parking spaces to the front of the castle.

-The car park, woodland, gardens and outdoor play area are all open.
+The ground floor of the castle, the car park, woodland, gardens and outdoor play area are all open.
 Access to the lakeshore and footpaths to the west shore of Windermere are fully available.

 We currently have the outdoor toilet block open for visitors, close to the café.
 The accessible toilet is located in this block.

-Joey's Cafe at Wray Castle is currently open Wednesday - Sunday (and May Bank Holiday Monday), 10am-4pm, serving takeaway hot and cold drinks and cakes.
+Joey's Cafe at Wray Castle is currently open every day, 10am-4pm, serving takeaway hot and cold drinks and cakes.
 It's running from a Pop-Up Cabin for now, outside the Castle building.